bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 Thanks to the
 -------------

-`fixpunkt werbeagentur gmbh, Bonn <https://www.fixpunkt.com/webentwicklung/typo3/>`_ for giving me the possibility to realize (partly) `this extension <https://www.fixpunkt.com/webentwicklung/typo3/typo3-extensions/>`_ and share it with the TYPO3 community.
+`fixpunkt für digitales GmbH, Bonn <https://www.fixpunkt.com/webentwicklung/typo3/>`_ for giving me the possibility to realize (partly) `this extension <https://www.fixpunkt.com/webentwicklung/typo3/typo3-extensions/>`_ and share it with the TYPO3 community.